Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Experiments

-\textbf{Varying $\boldsymbol{d}$.} Figure~\ref{hd-d} shows the average run times as $d$ varies.
+\subparagraph{Varying $\boldsymbol{d}$.} Figure~\ref{hd-d} shows the average run times as $d$ varies.
 We controlled $d$ by selecting a subset of scoring attributes of the COMPAS dataset after preprocessing.
 The run times of both algorithms increased significantly as the dimensionality increased.
 For the $k$-level-based algorithm, known theoretical results suggests that the structural complexity increases significantly as $d$ grows, which will greatly slow down the $k$-level-based algorithm.
 Moreover, the algorithm we used to solve linear programs actually runs in $O(d!n)$ time ($O(\cdot)$ hides the $d!$ factor in fixed dimensions), which also contributed to the run time increments with increasing dimensionality.
 For the MILP-based algorithm, even though the number of variables only increased by $1$ as $d$ increased by $1$, the run time still increased significantly.
 This suggests that the performance of the MILP-based algorithm is more sensitive to changes in $d$ (than in $n$).
+Notably, for $d=3$, the $k$-level-based algorithm was slower than the MILP-based algorithm, which was different from our observations with the IIT-JEE dataset (Figure~\ref{hd-k2}).
+We note that the 3-D datasets created by selecting three attributes contain many candidates with identical scoring attribute values, which exposed the inefficiency of the method for addressing tie-breaking challenge in our current $k$-level-based algorithm implementation.
+However, since this lower-dimensional dataset is derived from a higher-dimensional one, it may contain fewer scoring attributes than intended to distinguish each candidate.
+Therefore, the slowdown was more likely an artifact rather than a reflection of real-world scenarios.
+Nevertheless, our results are sufficient to show the performance trend of the $k$-level-based algorithm.